Recent Blogs

 The Birth Story of Buddha

-Over 2,500 years ago, Queen Mayadevi, on her way to her parental home, stopped in the magnificent gardens of Lumbini.
+More than 2,500 years ago, Queen Mayadevi, while on her way to her parental home, had stopped in the beautiful gardens of Lumbini.
 Under a Sal tree, she gave birth to a son, Siddhartha.
 Perennial traditions had it that the newborn took seven steps, and from beneath each step came a blooming lotus flower.
-This tranquil garden would be the birth place of a spiritual movement to change the world.
+This tranquil garden would be the birthplace of a spiritual movement to change the world.

 The Mayadevi Temple: Lumbini